-This is the only system that I know of or have ever hear of that uses the NOOK AND CRANNY system to harvest honey.
-The premiums is that in the wild a tree stump is never perfect but always has little hide holes, so into these bees will allocate an area for winter honey , and area for rearing babies and then all the other spaces as honey buffer areas though summer.
-We take advantage of this, and then uniquely removing this honey has no impact on the winter stock of honey.
+This is the only system that I know of or have ever heard of that uses the NOOK AND CRANNY system to harvest honey.
+The premiums is this: in the wild a tree stump is never perfect but always has little hide holes.
+So into these bees will allocate an area for winter honey , and area for rearing babies and then all the other spaces as honey buffer areas though summer.
+We take advantage of this, and then uniquely, removing this honey has no impact on the winter stock of honey.
 This then is completely self regulating! and is totally unique to the Gardeners Beehive.

 The volume of the main hive never changes.
 This might seam trivial, but it is quite critical in bees ability to over winter successfully.

 These are only but a few of the most obvious differences between my system of "hosting" bees and all other systems of "beekeeping".

 Yes about the environment and people.
 Yes this is to help honey bees but not to the detriment of others.
 So all the wood we use is certified from ethical harvesting.
 All wood is A graded and to BS standard.
 Screws and studs are made in Germany and Italy.
 The roof is ply wood and has a felt covering.
 I could go on but you get my picture.

 Yes this is a little rough and ready, that is the idea.
 It is built tough and simple, but clever.
 There are lots of design aspects and features built into this hive to mimic a honey bees natural environment.
 I try to dispatch as soon as possible and keep everyone informed with tracking numbers.
 I love speaking to our customers so if you have any queries, want more information or just want to have a chat about the bees, please drop me a line.
-For payments I use Pay Pal as they are world renowned, not cheap to me but safe for you.
+For payments I use Pay Pal and as they are world renowned, not cheap to me but safe for you.